dynatrace-oss-contrib/opentelemetry-specification/specification/common/attribute-precedence.md

 [Resource](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/resource/sdk.md)
 attributes are considered to be at the top of the hierarchy, since they are the most general attributes.
-Attributes on individual Spans/ Metric data points/Logs are at the bottom of the hierarchy, as they are most specialized and only apply to a subset of all data.
+Attributes on individual Spans/Metric data points/Logs are at the bottom of the hierarchy, as they are most specialized and only apply to a subset of all data.

 **A more specialized attribute that shares an attribute key with more general attribute will take precedence.**

-Therefore, more specialized attributes will overwrite more general ones.
 In some cases it might be desirable to overwrite an attribute like this.
 <!-- TODO example -->

-When de-normalizing the structured OTLP message to a flat set of key-value pairs, attributes that are present at Resource and InstrumentationLibraryScope level will be duplicated for each Span/Metric data point/Log.
+When de-normalizing an OTLP message to a flat set of key-value pairs, attributes that are present on the Resource and InstrumentationScope levels will be duplicated for each Span/Metric data point/Log.

 ## Precedence per Signal